Prabald/pixel-art-maker/README.md

 # pixel-art-maker
-Pixel Art Maker
-This is a simple art maker which based on jQuery event listeners.
+Pixel Art Maker is a simple art maker which is based on jQuery event listeners.